 Borracho means “drunk” in Spanish, which is referring to the beer that you are cooking these beans in.
-It is a traditional Mexican Bean Soup that is kicked up with booze and peppers.
+It is a traditional Mexican bean soup that is kicked up with booze and peppers.
 I absolutely love it because it is a great side with pretty much anything off the grill, which is why I am introducing this right before Memorial Weekend!
-Spice up your Barbecue this weekend with a side of Borracho beans instead of those sugary baked beans!
+Spice up your barbecue this weekend with a side of Crockpot Borracho Beans instead of those sugary baked beans!
 Plus, you can put them in the crockpot in the morning and have them ready for lunch or dinner without all the hassle!
 Happy Memorial Day Weekend!

 - 1 lb.
 Dried Pinto Beans (*presoaked)